 Automatic XMP synchronization for document info fields.
-If the autoxmp option in PDF_begin/end_document() is true, PDFlib synchronizes document information fields supplied to PDF_set_info() as well as several internally generated entries (e.g. Creation-Date) to the corresponding entries in the document-level XMP metadata.
+If the autoxmp option in PDF\begin/end\document() is true, PDFlib synchronizes document information fields supplied to PDF\set\info() as well as several internally generated entries (e.g. Creation-Date) to the corresponding entries in the document-level XMP metadata.

-Document info fields which correspond to a well-known element in one of the standard XMP schemas are placed in the appropriate schema.
-Unknown info fields are generally placed in the extended PDF (pdfx) schema, but will be ignored in PDF/A.?
+Document info fields which correspond to a well-known property in one of the standard XMP schemas are placed in the appropriate schema.
+Unknown info fields are generally placed in the extended PDF (pdfx) schema, but will be ignored in PDF/A.